 In the first set of experiments, we study the accuracy of our reliability-aware speedup models under different computing scales.
 We set the workload W to 100 hours and the parallel fraction α to 0.9.
-The results are shown in Figs. 4 and 5.
+The results are shown in Figure 4 and Figure 5.

 From the figures, we make two important observations.
 First, the original Amdahl's model and Gustafson's model tend to deviate far from the actual application performance as the computing scale increases, no matter whether checkpointing is adopted or not.
 Our reliability-aware models can better represent application speedup, especially under large scales.
-For example, as shown in Fig. 4 a, the error of Weibull based models is always less than 2 percent, which is only about one-sixth of the original Amdahl's model.
+For example, as shown in Figure 4(a), the error of Weibull based models is always less than 2%, which is only about one-sixth of the original Amdahl's model.
 Second, our Weibull based models generally outperform the Exponential based models.
-Without checkpointing, either \underline{SA}{wb}^{f} or \overline{SA}{wb}^{f} shows the best accuracy.
-With checkpointing, \overline{SA}{wb}^{f} always outperforms other models with an error of less than 1 percent under different computing scales.
+Without checkpointing, either \underline{SA}{wb}^f or \overline{SA}{wb}^f shows the best accuracy.
+With checkpointing, \overline{SA}{wb}^f always outperforms other models with an error of less than 1% under different computing scales.
 Furthermore, its error typically does not increase with the growth of computing scale.